AI tool buying guide

 Evidence layer

-Drop into the existing comparison, pricing, and alternatives layer
+Explore the existing comparison, pricing, and alternatives pages

 Alert rules

-Track whether the recommendation changes, not just whether a vendor changed something
+Track when recommendations change, not just when a vendor updates something

-Workflow alerts distinguish price, plan, governance, overlap, fit delta, and memo refresh impact.
+Workflow alerts track price, plan, governance, overlap, fit score, and memo refresh changes.

 overlap / medium